 I’ve stopped all my magazine subscriptions just in time for my kids to ramp up.
-They get and love: American Girl, Discovery Girls, Focus on the Family’s Clubhouse.
+They love American Girl, Discovery Girls, Focus on the Family’s Clubhouse.
 One of their favorite things in magazines is to take the (totally ridiculous) quizzes.
 Reading is reading!

-When we saw “Wicked” this summer, I bought the huge tome which accompanied the musical.
+When we saw the musical “Wicked” this summer, I bought the huge tome all about the production and the story.
 It’s already provided hours of reading engagement for my daughter.

 Get fantastic nonfiction book ideas here.

 Song lyrics count as poetry, too.
 Look up song lyrics — I guarantee they’re great conversation starters.
 (Or stoppers, depending!)

 4. Graphic novels count, too!

 We love graphic novels — how about your family?